drivendataorg/youth-mental-health-runtime/README.md

 Welcome to the runtime repository for the [Youth Mental Health: Automated Abstraction](https://www.drivendata.org/competitions/295/cdc-automated-abstraction/) challenge on DrivenData!
 This repository contains a few things to help you create your code submission for this code execution competition:

-1. **Submission template** ([`examples/template/`](./examples/template/main.py)) — a template with the function signatures that you should implement in your submission.
-1. **Example submission** ([`examples/submission/`](./examples/submission/main.py/)) — a submission with a simple demonstration solution.
-It will run successfully in the code execution runtime and outputs a valid submission.
+1. **Example submission** ([`example_submission/`](./example_submission/main.py/)) — a simple demonstration solution, which runs successfully in the code execution runtime and outputs a valid submission.
+This provides the function signatures that you should implement in your solution.
-1. **Runtime environment specification** ([`runtime/`](./runtime/)) — the definition of the environment in which your code will run.
+2. **Runtime environment specification** ([`runtime/`](./runtime/)) — the definition of the environment in which your code will run.

 You can use this repository to:

 🔧 **Test your submission**: Test your submission using a locally running version of the competition runtime to discover errors before submitting to the competition website.

 📦 **Request new packages in the official runtime**: Since your submission will not have general access to the internet, all dependencies must be pre-installed.
-If you want to use a package that is not in the runtime environment, make a pull request to this repository.
+If you want to use a package that is not already in the [runtime environment](./runtime/pixi.toml), make a pull request to this repository.
 Make sure to test out adding the new package to both official environments (CPU and GPU).

 Changes to the repository are documented in [CHANGELOG.md](./CHANGELOG.md).